 - To read EDB files outside the Exchange Server

-When there are such cases that cannot be resolved, then it becomes important that the user should go for any method to view exchange EDB file.
+When there are such cases that cannot be resolved, then it becomes important that the user should go for any method to view the Exchange EDB file.
 Either the manual method or any other effective method of reading the EDB files.

 There are two approaches to open the EDB files.
 These methods work only for those EDB files that are in working condition.